 Q: What happens if I have a new baby at the start of or during the school year?

 A: Parents of new babies get 6 weeks of maternity leave in which they are not required to attend mandatory business and curriculum meetings.
-You are still required to perform their school job, however someone will often help you out during this time.
+They are still required to perform their school job, however, someone will often help them out during this time.
 You are required to obtain a sub for the workdays you will be missing.
 Many families do six workday swaps; work for others before the baby is born (or after) and they cover your shifts while you are out.
-Some individual opt to have a fingerprinted family member or nanny cover their workdays, or they opt to pay at $30 per day sub fee.
-After this six-week period infants can attend the mandatory business and curriculum meetings until they are 6 months of age.
-Unfortunately, for safety purposes parents are not allowed to have infant or other siblings attend their workday shift with them
+Some individuals opt to have a fingerprinted family member or nanny cover their workdays, or they opt to pay at $30 per day sub fee.
+After this six-week period, infants can attend the mandatory business and curriculum meetings until they are 6 months of age.
+Unfortunately, for safety purposes, parents are not allowed to have infants or other siblings attend their workday shift with them

 Q: My husband and I work full time.
 What if we can’t work at the school during the week?

 A: You can do it!
-The co-op is not a drop off program and participation of each family is required, however workdays families can have a grandparent, nanny, friend, aunt, uncle etc.. work your workday.
+The co-op is not a drop-off program and participation of each family is required, however, workdays families can have a grandparent, nanny, friend, aunt, uncle, etc.. work your workday.
 We ask that the same individual work each workday (we understand an occasional illness or emergency may happen).
-Individual should be able to speak and read enough English to follow directions on work cards and have the ability to follow written or verbal directions in the event of an emergency.
+The individual should be able to speak and read enough English to follow directions on work cards and have the ability to follow written or verbal directions in the event of an emergency.
 Adults working in the classroom must meet immunization requirements and be fingerprinted.